Gigass/Video-Matting-to-SVG/README.md

    - Sharpen: subtle sharpening of the result.
    - Pixelation: for stylized preview; matched during export for consistent look.

+4) Crop (optional)
+   - Enable Crop, click Edit Crop to adjust; the preview letterboxes to avoid stretch.
+Confirm to lock.
+   - Exports render at the cropped resolution, no padding.
-4) Improve details with Exclude Regions (optional)
+5) Improve details with Exclude Regions (optional)
    - Add Clip: defines a time range to paint a mask for restoring original video.
    - Move/Resize: drag the clip or its handles in the timeline.
    - Brush+: paint areas to keep the original video (not keyed out).